nicolafisherwriter/nfwdg/_notes/my year of using Obsidian.md

 ---
 title: my year of using Obsidian
-tags: writing
+tags: writing, techandtools
 ---

 *this is unfinished and currently in draft*

-It's exactly a year since I first came across Obsidian.
+It's exactly a year since I first came across [[Obsidian]].
 I watched Ali Abdaal talk about Notion, [Roam](https://youtu.be/bpikCLhpIRY) and [note taking](https://youtu.be/wpcVQeF07G4).
 He talked about something called [Second Brain](https://youtu.be/OP3dA2GcAh8).

 I was wowed.
 I wanted this tech.